KeiYM/PrintScreenPlz/README.txt

 An application which would run on the foreground, and listens to an assigned hotkey.
-If pressed, the application would carry out a PrintScr function, and save the screen as an image (In a preset directory)
+If pressed, the application would carry out a PrintScr function, and save the screen as an image (In a preset directory).
+Only for Windows.

+This project was sadly developed offline, but is now pushed on GitHub for any contributions and improvements.

+Tested on Windows 7 only so far.

+Current Issues:
+Using Ctrl as the PrintScreen button may disrupt Ctrl+C and Ctrl+V (Copy/Paste) on other Applications.
+Uses MFC DLLs (Eg. mfc100ud.dll).
+May need to statically link the DLLs.

+Contact me @ keithlimym@hotmail.com

-(c) Keith Lim, 2015
+(c) Keith Lim Yong Ming, 2015